-The bill amends the Code of West Virginia concerning aboveground storage tanks (ASTs) by redefining the criteria for what constitutes an AST.
-It specifically excludes devices with a capacity of 210 barrels or less that contain brine water or fluids related to hydrocarbon activities, as long as they are not situated in a zone of critical concern.
-The bill also limits the Secretary of the Department of Environmental Protection's authority to mandate physical alterations for visual leak detection on regulated tanks unless a confirmed release occurs.
-Additionally, tanks involved in hydrocarbon activities and snow and ice pretreatment in critical zones are exempt from third-party inspections but must conduct self-inspections and report annually, alongside monthly secondary containment inspections.
+The bill amends the Code of West Virginia to update regulations concerning aboveground storage tanks (ASTs) by introducing new definitions and modifying existing requirements.
+It creates an exception for tanks with a capacity of 210 barrels or less that contain brine water or fluids related to hydrocarbon activities, provided they are not situated in critical concern zones.
+Additionally, similar tanks at lawfully permitted coal mining sites are exempt.
+The Secretary of the Department of Environmental Protection is restricted from mandating physical alterations for visual leak detection unless a confirmed release has occurred.
+Tanks involved in hydrocarbon activities and roadway snow and ice pretreatment in critical zones are exempt from third-party inspections but must conduct self-inspections and report annually.

 Statutes affected: Introduced Version: 22-30-3, 22-30-5, 22-30-6